anton-smirnov-robert/weaver/content/concept/halting problem.md

 - concept
 ---

 Given a [Turing machine](concept/Turing%20machine.md) and an initial binary strings, the problem consists in knowing if it will halt or not.
-This problem cannot be solve on a [Turing machine](concept/Turing%20machine.md) because the halting function is [uncomputable](definition/uncomputable.md).
+This problem cannot be solve because the halting function is not computable (see [computability](concept/computability.md)).

 #### Sources